 Python was created in 1991 by Guido van Rossum, inspired by a multitude of languages – C/C++, java, Lisp, Perl and ICON.
-Some famous Python-built websites are Google and Youtube.
+Some famous Python-built websites are Google, Dropbox, Reddit, and Youtube.

 Unlike Ruby with its daring, somewhat adventurous nature, Python is somewhat conservative.
-Python abhors Ruby’s ‘many ways of doing something’ school of thought; instead it has always stressed that there is only one best way to do something, and the language should do it that way.
+Python abhors Ruby’s ‘many ways of doing something’ school of thought, which Ruby has in common with languages like Perl and PHP; instead Python has always stressed that there is only one best way to do something, and the language should do it that way.
 This results in a language strict on layout and indentation and even the amount of whitespace to use (!), which of course feels stifling to Ruby proponents.
 However, this regimented philosophy results in Python being supremely readable and easy to learn – in fact a good number of schools and colleges use Python as a teaching aid.
 Its syntax is very simple, there is little to remember, and it is thus great for beginners.